 HDHPs charge a high deductible (what you would have to pay for health care costs before insurance coverage kicks in).

 This means that you would need to pay for all of your doctor visits and other medical services out of pocket until you meet this high deductible.
-In return for higher deductibles, these plans usually charge lower premiums then other insurance plans.
+In return for higher deductibles, these plans usually charge lower premiums than other insurance plans.

 You can combine a HDHP with a tax-advantaged health savings account (HSA).
 Money saved in an HSA can be used to pay for qualified medical expenses.